yumexxx/gardening-electronics/Arduino MKR Wifi 1010/Arduino Cheat Sheet.md

 ## Other Notes
 - Make sure Arduino Create Agent is always open
+- Although it is possible to upload programs to the Arduino over the air, it is much more reliable to upload them by directly connecting it to your computer.
 - If we are using the enclosure/casing, we must include code to calibrate the Arduino to take this into account
 	- CARRIER_CASE = true; //true bc using the enclosure
 	- carrier.begin();